OpenEvalProject/evals/manuscripts/elife-50928/v1/manuscript.md

 The crystal structure of E. coli σS–TIC (Kang et al., 2017)(PDB: 5IPL) and the crystal structure of P. mirabilis Crl (Cavaliere et al., 2014) (PDB: 4Q11) were manually fit into the cryo-EM density map using Chimera (Pettersen et al., 2004).
 Rigid body and real-space refinement was performed in Coot (Emsley and Cowtan, 2004) and Phenix (Adams et al., 2010).

-## Hydrogen–deuterium exchange mass spectrometry (HDX-MS) of σS
+### Hydrogen–deuterium exchange mass spectrometry (HDX-MS) of σS

 The HDX-MS was performed as recommended in Masson et al. (2019).
 Amide hydrogen exchange of σS alone was started by diluting 3 μl protein sample at 19 μM into 27 μl D2O buffer (20 mM Tris [pH 7.7], 150 mM NaCl, 1 mM tris(2-carboxyethyl)phosphine [TCEP]) at 20°C. At different time points (0 s, 10 s, 60 s, 300 s and 900 s), the labeling reaction was quenched by the addition of chilled quench buffer (200 mM KH2PO4/K2HPO4 [pH 2.2]) and the reaction mixture was immediately frozen in liquid nitrogen.
 For the HDX-MS of σS in the presence of Crl, 50 μL σS at 34 μM were first mixed with 40 μl Crl at 176 μM and incubated at room temperature for 1 hr.
 3 μL mixture was then labeled by adding 27 μL D2O buffer before being quenched at the above time points and flash-frozen.
 All frozen samples were stored at −80°C until analysis.

 The thawed samples were immediately injected into an HPLC-MS (Agilent 1100) system equipped with in-line peptic digestion and desalting.
 The desalted digests were then separated with a Hypersil Gold C18 analytical column (ThermoFisher) over a 19 min gradient and directly analyzed with an Orbitrap Fusion mass spectrometer (ThermoFisher).
 The HPLC system was extensively cleaned with blank injections between samples to minimize any carryover.
 Peptides identification was performed by tandem MS/MS in the orbi/orbi mode.
 All peptides were identified using the Proteome Discoverer Software (ThermoFisher).
 We carried out the initial analysis of the peptide centroids with HD-Examiner v2.3 (Sierra Analytics) and then manually verified every peptide to check retention time, charge state, m/z range and the presence of overlapping peptides.
 The peptide coverage of σS were found to be 95.2% and the relative deuteration levels (%D) of each peptide were automatically calculated by HD-Examiner with the assumption that a fully deuterated sample retains 90% D in current LC setting.

-## Yeast two-hybrid assay
+### Yeast two-hybrid assay

 The GAL4-based yeast two-hybrid system (MATECHMAKER GAL4 two-hybrid system3, Clontech Laboratories, Inc) was used to analyze the protein-protein interaction according to the standard procedure.
 Briefly, wild-type or derivatives of EcCrl and EcσS2 were cloned into prey vector pGADT7 and the bait vector pGBKT7, respectively.
 The bait and prey vectors were transformed into Y187 and AH109 yeast cells, respectively.
 The haploid colonies of Y187 were mated with haploid prey colonies of AH109 in the YPDA medium for 24 hr, and the diploid yeast cells containing both bait and prey vectors were selected on SD (–Leu, –Trp) plates at 30°C for 48 hr.
 The colonies were inoculated into SD (–Leu, –Trp) medium and cultured at 30°C for 24 hr.
 The resulting cell suspensions with a series of dilution were spotted onto SD (–Leu, –Trp) and SD (–Ade, –His, –Leu, –Trp) plates, incubated at 30°C for 4–5 days.
 Positive colonies appear after 3 days on SD (–Ade, –His, –Leu, –Trp) plates and the plate images were taken 5–6 days after plating.

-## Fluorescence labeling
+### Fluorescence labeling

 The E. coli σS(A239C) was labeled with fluorescein at residues C239.
 The labeling reaction mixture (2 mL) containing σS (0.07 mM) and fluorescein-5-maleimide (0.7 mM; Thermo Scientific, Inc) in 10 mM Tris-HCl, pH 7.7), 100 mM NaCl, and 1% glycerol was incubated overnight at 4°C. The reaction was terminated by addition of 2 μL 1M DTT, and loaded onto a 5 mL PD-10 desalting column (Biorad, Inc).
 The fractions containing labeled protein was pooled and concentrated to 3 mg/mL.
 The labeling efficiency is estimated at ~70%.

-## Fluorescence polarization
+### Fluorescence polarization

 The reaction mixtures (100 μL) contain the fluorescein-labeled σS (4 nM; final concentration) with or without Crl (1 μM; final concentration) in FP buffer (10 mM Tris-HCl [pH 7.9], 300 mM NaCl, 1 mM DTT, 1% glycerol, and 0.025% Tween-20) were incubated for 10 min at room temperature.
 RNAP core enzyme (0 nM to 1024 nM; final concentration) was added and incubated for 10 min at room temperature.
 The FP signals were measured using a plate reader (SPARK, TECAN Inc) equipped with an excitation filter of 485/20 nm and an emission filter of 520/20 nm.
+The data were plotted in SigmaPlot (Systat software, Inc) and the dissociation constant Kd was estimated by fitting the data to the following equation:

+$$
+F=B[S]/(Kd+[S])+F_{0}
+$$

-The data were plotted in SigmaPlot (Systat software, Inc) and the dissociation constant Kd was estimated by fitting the data to the following equation:F=B[S]/(Kd+[S])+F0where F is the FP signal at a given concentration of RNAP, F0 is the FP signal in the absence of RNAP, [S] is the concentration of RNAP, and B is an unconstrained constant.
+where F is the FP signal at a given concentration of RNAP, F0 is the FP signal in the absence of RNAP, [S] is the concentration of RNAP, and B is an unconstrained constant.

-## Stopped-flow assay
+### Stopped-flow assay

 The stopped-flow assay was performed essentially as in Feklistov et al. (2017).
 The Cy3-λPR promoter (−60 to + 53) with Cy3-amido-dT at position +2 of the non-template strand was prepared by PCR extending (−60 to + 53; Figure 4—figure supplement 1A).
 To monitor promoter melting, 60 μL pre-assembled Ec σs-RNAP holoenzyme or pre-assembled Ec σs-Crl-RNAP holoenzyme (200 nM; final concentration) and 60 μL Cy3-λPR promoter DNA (20 nM; final concentration) in 10 mM Tris-HCl [pH 7.7], 20 mM NaCl, 10 mM MgCl2, and 1 mM DTT were rapidly mixed, and the change of fluorescence was monitored in real time by a stopped-flow instrument (SX20, Applied Photophysics Ltd, UK) using an excitation wavelength of 519 nm (slit width = 9.3 nm) and a long-pass emission filter (570 nm).

 The 2AP-λPR promoter (−60 to + 53) with 2-amido purine at position −10 of the template strand was prepared by PCR extending (Figure 4—figure supplement 1B).
 To monitor the promoter melting, 60 μL pre-assembled Ec σs-RNAP holoenzyme or pre-assembled Ec σs-Crl-RNAP holoenzyme (400 nM; final concentration) and 60 μL Cy3-λ PR promoter DNA (100 nM; final concentration) in 10 mM Tris-HCl [pH 7.7], 20 mM NaCl, 10 mM MgCl2, and 1 mM DTT were rapidly mixed, and the change of 2-AP fluorescence was monitored in real time by a stopped-flow instrument (SX20, Applied Photophysics Ltd, UK) using an excitation wavelength of 309 nm (slit width 9.3 nm) and a long-pass emission filter (360 nm).

-## In vitro transcription assay
+### In vitro transcription assay

 The osmY promoter with a tR2 terminator was prepared by PCR amplification of the osmY promoter region (−107/+50 relative to the transcription start site) from E. coli genomic DNA using primers (forward primer: 5′–TTCCCTTCCTTATTAGCCGCTT−3′; reverse primer: 5′–AAATAAAAAGGCCTGCGATTACCAGCAGGCCCTGATATCTACGCATTGAACGG−3′).
 All of the in vitro transcription reactions were performed in transcription buffer (40 mM Tris-HCl [pH 7.9], 75 mM KCl, 5 mM MgCl2, 12.5% glycerol, and 2.5 mM DTT) in a 20 μl reaction mixture.